 - Jerkass: To be fair, she did claim to be having a headache before Dragonthing destroyed the book she was reading, but she seems uninterested in doing her job and calmly mocks potential opponents, the customers at her gym, and her fellow Gym Leaders.

-- Smug Snake: Insults Atticus as one of the worst trainers she's seen, in spite of Dragonthing giving her Golduck, Niobe, a run for its money despite Niobe holding a type and arena advantage over her.
+- Smug Snake: Insults Atticus as one of the worst trainers she's seen, despite the fact that Dragonthing manages to hold her own against Artemis' Golduck, Niobe, who has both a type and arena advantage.

 - Underestimating Badassery: Challenges Atticus to a 3-on-1 match (in his favor) due to his possession of a Charmeleon.
 While his starter does have a type disadvantage against Niobe, Artemis has no idea of his complete roster, which happens to include a Pikachu and an Oddish.